Multi-module microwave assembly for fast read-out and charge noise characterization of silicon quantum dots: Charge noise measurements

 Peak tracking (bottom left insert) operates by repeatedly measuring the voltage at which the peak of the charge transition occurs.
 The voltage noise spectral density ($S_{VV}$) is then translated into the detuning noise spectral density by using the ICT lever arm: $S_{\epsilon\epsilon } = \alpha_\text{ICT}^2 S_{VV}$.
 We use peak tracking to cover the range $10^{-4}$ to $10^1$~Hz.
 Voltage spectroscopy (top right insert) quantifies the voltage signal fluctuations at a fixed detuning point, in this case the signal in quadrature ($Q$) at the point of highest derivative.
 The detuning noise spectral density can then be calculated as $S_{\epsilon\epsilon} = \alpha_\text{ICT}^2 S_{QQ}/(\partial Q/\partial V_\text{g})^2$ where $S_{QQ}$ is the quadrature voltage noise spectral density.
 We use voltage spectroscopy in the regime from $10^0$ to $10^5$~Hz.

+Finally, we measure the resonator and measurement setup noise in the same way as voltage spectroscopy, however this time we detune the device away from any charge transitions.
+In order to compare this to the charge noise data we transform the data using the same conversion to report an equivalent $S_{\epsilon\epsilon}$ (see grey trace in Fig. \ref{fig:Charge_noise}).
+We find this noise to be well below the recorded $S_{\epsilon\epsilon}$ for all but the highest frequencies.

 We fit Eq.~\ref{eq:See-corrected} to the peak tracking and voltage-spectroscopy data.
 We include a functional modification to the equation to account for aliasing due to finite sampling rate that becomes apparent as an upward bend at the high frequency end of both datasets~(See Appendix~\ref{sec:app:Chargenoise-sampling}).
 We find a charge noise of 3.9(4.0)~$\mu$eV/$\sqrt{\text{Hz}}$ and exponent of 0.99(0.99) for the peak tracking (voltage spectroscopy) method.
-We note that in the low frequency regime of the peak-tracking below $10^{-2}$ Hz the charge noise drops off which may be due to the dominant effect of one or more TLFs with characteristic frequency below $10^{-2}$ Hz.We recall that the measurement location was partially chosen due to its low charge noise.
+In the low frequency regime of the peak-tracking below $10^{-2}$ Hz the charge noise drops off which may be due to the dominant effect of one or more TLFs with characteristic frequency below $10^{-2}$ Hz.
+Similar results have been reported in the literature \cite{elsayed2022,rudolph2019,spence2022} although further investigation would be necessary to confirm it in this device.
+We recall that the measurement location was partially chosen due to its low charge noise.
 We additionally measure charge noise at other combinations of gate and back-gate voltages of the device (not shown) and find $\sqrt{S_0}$ values in the range of 4.0~-~10~$\mu$eV/$\sqrt{\text{Hz}}$.

-The charge noise figure demonstrated here is larger than the state-of-the-art for an MOS structure (0.61~$\mu$eV$/\sqrt{\text{Hz}}$~\cite{elsayed2022}) but is within the values reported for other SiO$_2$-only oxide nanowire transistors and below the figure in the few-electron limit~\cite{Spence2022}.
+The charge noise figure demonstrated here is larger than the state-of-the-art for an MOS structure (0.61~$\mu$eV$/\sqrt{\text{Hz}}$~\cite{elsayed2022}) but is within the values reported for other SiO$_2$-only oxide nanowire transistors and below the figure in the few-electron limit~\cite{spence2022}.
 We highlight that the oxide in our sample is composed of 0.8~nm SiO$_2$ and 1.9~nm HfSiON.
 Such high-$\kappa$ dielectrics have been associated with a high oxide trap density which could negatively impact the charge noise figure~\cite{Ibberson2018}.
 Our result demonstrates that high-$\kappa$ oxides are not necessarily worse than SiO$_2$-based devices while they provide tighter control of the QD electrostatics manifested in the large gate lever arms reported for high-$\kappa$ technology~\cite{Gonzalez-Zalba2015,Ahmed2018}.